-On behalf of the BHS faculty, we are excited to welcome you to Bellbrook High School for the 2019-2020 academic year.
-You are part of an exceptionally talented student body that is recognized for its academic, artistic and athletic abilities, energy and creativity.
-Bellbrook High School strives to keep its students "soaring to new heights" by maintaining high expectations for personal and academic achievement.
+On behalf of the BHS faculty, we would like to welcome you to the 2021-22 school-year at Bellbrook High School.
+The start of a new school year offers the opportunity for new experiences and academic growth.
+As a school recognized nationally for its academic accomplishments, BHS strives to keep our students "Soaring to New Heights" by maintaining high expectations for personal, artistic, athletic, and academic achievement.
 Preparing our students for graduation and for a life of success is the ultimate reward for the staff and community.

 This handbook has been prepared as a reference guide for students and parents to become acquainted with school policies.
 Please take time to read and become familiar with the information provided.
-We expect students and staff to treat others as they would wish to be treated, contribute to the school by participating in our many activities, and for to accept responsibility for their actions.
+We expect students and staff to treat others as they would wish to be treated, contribute to the school by participating in our many activities, and to accept responsibility for their actions.